-Storytelling can also be used to bring the experiences and narratives of refugees and asylum-seekers into public debates, to help challenge assumptions, provide understanding, and encourage social cohesion.
+Storytelling can also be used to bring the experiences and narratives of migrants, refugees and asylum-seekers into public debates, to help challenge assumptions, provide understanding, and encourage social cohesion.

 In South Africa, current debates in the media and politics focus on establishing who does, and does not, belong and migrants are often blamed for social problems.
 Many people feel alienated from the place where they live—and do not feel that they belong.
 This project aims to use storytelling to generate new bottom-up narratives about the everyday experience of inclusion and exclusion.
 The stories, which were created through an in-depth participatory process, document diverse experiences of living in Cape Town in people's own words and images.
 The stories help us to connect with others sharing our city, whom we might pass by everyday but whose life experiences are far from our own.

 These four digital stories address intimate partner violence and gender-based violence, moving from victim to survivour, and the resilience it takes to survive in the face of violence - in spite of deeply entrenched gender norms in the home and community, and structural obstacles in South Africa.
 Whilst the stories are being shared in educational and advocacy settings, the primary aim of this storytelling process was to bring together clients from our Women’s Support Group as a means for them to connect with other women who share similar experiences, to heal from past trauma, and to gain confidence and storytelling skills.